zouppen/pisstv/README.md

 ## Compiling

-To compile PiSSTVpp, you should download this repository and also have:
+To compile PiSSTV, you should download this repository and also have:

 * gcc
 * libgd